OVagamundo/Flashcard-Heroes/Code/scripts_GachaBallDefinition.gd.md

 ## The visual representation for this GachaBall.
 @export var icon: Texture2D

+## Static tags that define the GachaBall's inherent nature (e.g., "UNIT", "HERO", "TIER_1").
+@export var tags: Array[StringName]

+## Whether this GachaBall is the special hero unit controlled by the player.
+@export var is_hero: bool = false

 ## The power level or tier of this GachaBall (0-3).
 @export_range(0, 3) var tier: int